analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 # Set to 0 to disable
 # Set to 1 to enable serial port trace messages
 # Set to 2 to enable verbose messages
-#
-# Changes to this variable could require a rebuild of the Cordio library
-#    # make clean.cordio
 TRACE = 1

 ```